The determinant of finite semigroups of the pseudovariety ECOM: Introduction

 \section{Introduction}

 In the 1880s, Dedekind introduced the concept of the group determinant of finite groups and with Frobenius, began to study it in depth.
-At the same time, Smith also examined this concept, but in a different way, as outlined in Smith's work \cite{Smith}.
-This study involved the examination of the determinant of a $G \times G$ matrix, where the entry at the $(g, h)$ position is $x_{gh}$, with $G$ being a finite group and the variables $x_k$, for all $k$ in $G$.
-Additionally, the study has been expanded to include finite semigroups, with various objectives for researchers \cite{Wilf, Lindstr, Wood}.
-An application of the semigroup determinant for finite semigroups is in the extension of the MacWilliams theorem for codes over a finite field to chain rings.
+At the same time, Smith also examined this concept, but in a different way, as outlined in \cite{Smith}.
+This study involved the investigation of the determinant of a $G \times G$ matrix, where the entry at the $(g, h)$ position is $x_{gh}$, with $G$ being a finite group and the $x_k$ are variables, for all $k$ in $G$.
+Additionally, the study has been expanded to include finite semigroups with various research objectives \cite{Wilf, Lindstr, Wood}.
+An application of the semigroup determinant for finite semigroups is the extension of the MacWilliams theorem for codes over a finite field to chain rings.
+Linear codes over a finite Frobenius ring have the extension property (see \cite{Wood-Duality}).
 The non-zero semigroup determinant is an essential component in this application.
-It is only non-zero when $\mathbb{C}S$ is a Frobenius algebra, which also means that it is unital, as demonstrated by Theorem 2.1 in \cite{Ste-Fac-det} or Proposition 18 in Chapter 16 of \cite{Okn}.
+It is only non-zero when $\mathbb{C}S$ is a Frobenius algebra, which also means that it is unital.
+This fact is demonstrated by Theorem 2.1 in \cite{Ste-Fac-det} or Proposition 18 in Chapter 16 of \cite{Okn}.

 In the paper~\cite{Ste-Fac-det} by Steinberg, he provides a factorization of the semigroup determinant of commutative semigroups.
 The semigroup determinant is either zero or it factors into linear polynomials.
 Steinberg describes the factors and their multiplicities explicitly.
 This work was a continuation of previous studies on commutative semigroups with Frobenius semigroup algebras by Ponizovski\u{\i}~\cite{Ponizovski} and Wenger~\cite{Wenger}.
 Steinberg also showed that the semigroup determinant of an inverse semigroup can be computed as the semigroup determinant of a finite groupoid.